Discover Career Opportunities

 Do You Understand the Tools of Your Modern Industry?

 Whether or not you’ve been to business school, you should understand how people in your business are conducting business today, not two, five, or ten years ago.
-Today, many new technologies exist that are continually revolutionizing industries.
+Today, numerous new technologies exist that continually revolutionize industries.
 These revolutions happen in cycles measured in months, not years or decades.
 So pay attention.

 “Many new business owners underestimate the time it will take to make a profit.
 Some spend most of their capital on renting commercial space, hiring employees, and buying office furniture.
 Realize that it will take some time for your business to get in the black.
 Think long-term investment rather than instant gratification.” – Mistakes Not to Make When Starting a Business